 3) Lay down ground rules.
 Don’t be afraid to modify them if you find they’re inadequate, but be very careful modifying them if they seem too restrictive.
 When you make changes to your rules, it’s good to make additions when you realize they’re needed, but it’s not good to remove any rules until you’ve had the chance to think through the consequences, talk it out, and sleep on it.
 Here are the rules my fiancee and I use:

--for both: if you find you’re getting really aroused from some activity, place limits on it.
-If you feel uncomfortable with the way you’re being touched, gently move their hand away and ask that they be more careful (if a problem persists, break off the encounter entirely.)
+– for both: if you find you’re getting really aroused from some activity, place limits on it.
+If you feel uncomfortable with the way you’re being touched, gently move their hand away and ask them to be more careful (if a problem persists, break off the encounter entirely).
 Don’t be shy asking if your fiancé(e) feels comfortable, and if you can’t figure out where to rest your hand, don’t be shy asking for help placing it somewhere safe (my arm happens to be the right length that, when she leans against me a certain way, no matter how I bend my elbow I’d end up resting my hand somewhere I shouldn’t.
-Usually she’s able to shift her position just a little and guide my hand somewhere safe.)
+Usually, she’s able to shift her position just a little and guide my hand somewhere safe.)

 Finally, *DON’T* try to push your limits.
 I hate to use the old cliche, but it really is playing with fire.